↑

 4. Lay 2 or 3 sundried tomato halves over the top of the lettuce.

-I usually make these burgers exactly as I’ve described, but here are some ideas for varying them a bit:
+I usually make these burgers exactly as I’ve described, but here are some easy ways to make them differently:

 • Add a sprinkle of feta cheese over the lettuce and sundried tomatoes